CodeYellowBV/storybook-addon-gemini/README.md

 ## Writing Gemini tests

-This addon does not care where your Gemini tests live, so you can follow the original documentation for that.
+This addon does not care where in your folder structure the Gemini tests live, so you can follow the original documentation for that.

 In the Gemini config file, make sure that `rootUrl` is set to the domain the Storybook runs on.
-So by default your `.gemini.js` file would look something like this:
+So, using Storybook's default port, your `.gemini.js` file would look like this:

 ```js
 module.exports = {